codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. I already have a Kubernetes cluster with Argo CD.
 Can I install Codefresh on the same cluster?**

-A. Codefresh must be installed on a clean Kubernetes cluster without any Argo Project components.
+A. Hybrid runtimes must be installed on a clean Kubernetes cluster without any Argo Project components.
 Because we create a conformed fork of the Argo Project in Codefresh, installing it on a cluster with Argo components creates a conflict that will cause the installation to fail.

 **Q. I have resources on my Kubernetes cluster that I want to use in Codefresh.
 What should I do?**